hugke729/IcebergMeltCirculation/README.md

 # An analytical model of fjord circulation induced by melting icebergs

-The 'analytical model' described by Hughes (2023, submitted).
+The 'analytical model' described by [Hughes (2023)][doi].
 This predicts the fjord circulation induced by melting icebergs in the configuration below.
 It also provides the simpler calculations laid out in the paper.

 ![](analytical_model_summary.png)